fgrosse/PHPASN1/README.md

 However, you are advised to migrate to alternative packages to ensure that your applications remain functional also with newer PHP versions.

-Another option is to fork this repository or use [one of the existing forks][14] already.
+Another option is to fork this repository or use [one of the existing forks][14].

 ⚠ **If you are using another fork, please make sure you trust the author** and validate the code you are relying upon!